13 Playgrounds That Make You Want to Be a Kid Again

 Ye had us at pirate ship!
 Reese’s Retreat inside Pasadena’s Brookside Park offers pint-sized buccaneers the chance to play Captain Jack Sparrow for a day.
 Replete with canons, sails and a padded ocean floor, kids can swashbuckle with glee across the playground’s main attraction shouting things like, “Walk the plank, Grandma!” and “Me parrot’s got scurvy!”
 This universally accessible play space also features tons of swings and slides for mateys of all ages, as well as a cool sand and water area that’s guaranteed to leave a lasting impression in ye car (aaarrrggghhh!).
 We highly suggest bringing an extra change of pantaloons.

-Bonus: The park’s really close to the Kidspace Children’s Museum and Rose Bowl if you happen to be catching a game.
+Bonus: The park’s really close to the Kidspace Children’s Museum for playtime and Rose Bowl Aquatic Center for swimming.

 360 N. Arroyo Blvd.